Lead Filtering and Smart Views

 Complex example

-You want to follow up with leads who opened an email you sent seven days ago but never responded.
+You want to follow up with leads who opened an email you sent at least seven days ago but never responded.

 1. Click on Add filter.